How Much Does It Cost to Build a Website?

 Those are, of course, back-of-the-napkin calculations.
 In real life, dozens of factors affect the time it takes to build a site and the average cost.
 It’s easy enough to find people willing to build full websites for $50-100 if you look hard enough.
 However, the quality of the work you’ll get will probably make you regret that decision.

 All of that brings us to this question: What if you want to build a professional website, but you don’t have thousands of dollars laying around?
 Fortunately, you have another option on the table.

 Website builders are tools meant to simplify the process of creating a site as much as possible.
 Usually, they enable you to set up any number of pages you want and customize them using pre-built modules or blocks.
 You’ll get access to basic elements like text, images, and video, as well as more complex features such as contact forms and galleries.
 More importantly, you’ll be able to tweak most aspects of these modules and rearrange them at will to create something unique.

 It used to be almost a requirement to have a web developer put together a website for you from scratch.
 However, website builders can help anyone create a do-it-yourself website on a budget and have it still come out looking awesome.
 Better yet, using a website builder can help you add new pages to your site in hours.
 Most importantly, they’re also easy to learn.

 In practical terms, using a website builder means you don’t have to spend money hiring a designer or a developer.
 All you have to pay for is hosting and a domain.
-Our own website builder, Remixer, even comes with its own hosting plans for as low as $4.95 per month.
+Our own website builder, WP Website Builder, even comes free with any of our WordPress hosting plans.

 To be fair — there are limits to what you can do with website builders.
 For example, if you need to create a fully custom website with complex functionality, such as a social media site, you may still need a developer.